Best things to do in Mumbai

 3. College ka Khana

-Many college canteens in Mumbai are open for outsiders.
-You will find food at very cheap rate here.
+Many college canteens in Mumbai are open to outsiders.
+You will find food at a very cheap rate here.
 Visit atleast once to one of the college canteens in Mumbai.

 4. Chicken Biryani at Muhammad Ali Road